 California Law on Guns

-California has some strict laws on gun control but the good news for the second amendment is that a federal court of appeals has ruled that open carrying of guns is protected under the 2nd amendment.
+California has very strict laws on gun control but the good news for the second amendment is that a federal court of appeals has ruled that open carrying of guns is protected under the 2nd amendment.

 “We do not take lightly the problem of gun violence, which the State of Hawaii ‘has understandably sought to fight,'” Judge Diarmuid O’Scannlain wrote.
 “But, for better or for worse, the Second Amendment does protect a right to carry a firearm in public for self-defense.”

-That means, for now, the state must issue concealed carry permits to any non felon to openly carry a firearm.
-This is an excellent thing since often seeing that you are armed will deter a would be mugger/aggressor.
+That means, for now, the state must issue concealed carry permits to any non-felon to openly carry a firearm.
+This is an excellent thing since often seeing that you are armed will deter a would-be mugger/aggressor.
 It’s still tough but not impossible to get a concealed carry permit in California.
 On paper the requirements are simple: